House Speaker Pelosi accuses U.S. Attorney General of going 'rogue'

 The Democratic House leader, who launched an impeachment inquiry on Tuesday against the Republican Trump, has accused the administration of trying to cover up the whistleblower complaint.

+On Friday, she lambasted the Justice Department and the country’s top intelligence official for their roles.

-Democrats have criticized Barr for not recusing himself from matters related to the whistleblower complaint prompted by a July 25 call between Trump and Ukrainian President Volodymyr Zelenskiy.
+Democrats say Barr should recuse himself from matters related to the whistleblower complaint prompted by a July 25 call between Trump and Ukrainian President Volodymyr Zelenskiy.

 According to a summary of the call released by the White House, Trump asked Zelenskiy to work with Barr and his personal lawyer Rudolph Giuliani, who was pressing the Ukrainians to investigate matters related to former Vice President Joe Biden and his son Hunter.
 Hunter Biden served on the board of a Ukrainian gas company when Biden was in office.